open-telemetry/oteps/text/entities/0256-entities-data-model.md

 emit a new EntityState event with a fresh timestamp and full list of values of all other fields.

-Entity event producers are recommended to periodically emit events even if the entity does not change.
+Entity event producers SHOULD periodically emit events even if the entity does not change.
 In this case the Type, Id and Attribute fields will remain the same, but a fresh Timestamp will be recorded in the event.
 Producing such events allows the system to be resilient to